fcdoc/doc/en/flashduty/mixin/alert_integration/tencent_cls.md

 7. Alert Notification, **notification channel group** , can be associated with a specific channel group

-**Step 3: Configure Custom Callback**
+**Step 3: Configure Custom Callbacks**

-1. After associating the channel group, you will be able to view the callback content configuration
+1. After associating the channel group, you can see the callback content configuration

 2. Request headers, you can add specific request headers